aryan008/team_lift_sprint/README.md

 -------- | ---------
 Ability for unregistered users to purchase an item | A section allowing the users to purchase recommended items based on their interests - e.g. a track athlete on grass
 CRUD functionality on user's bag items regardless of registered or not | Varying product images for each product (side view/back)
-Django allauth technology for registration and managing of user accounts | Feedback loops on all site users CRUD Functionality with regards to items - messages of bag edits Success message on purchasing an item, including order number and confirmation Ability for logged in users to view their profile and saved address Superuser functionality to to perform CRUD operations on all items Pagination on all products view
+Django allauth technology for registration and managing of user accounts | Pagination Feedback loops on all site users CRUD Functionality with regards to items - messages of bag edits| Wish List Success message on purchasing an item, including order number and confirmation | Calculations for VAT & postage in different countries
+Ability for logged in users to view their profile and saved address | Cart products saved to profile Superuser functionality to to perform CRUD operations on all items | Title on products page for categories Pagination on all products view
 User error handling – appropriate redirects on user interaction and display message A split of products based on what the user is looking for - themselves/team/indoor/outdoor